analogdevicesinc/MaximAI_Documentation/MAX78002_Evaluation_Kit/README.md

 * Run `train_all_models.sh` from the training repository and reference its [Command Line Arguments](https://github.com/MaximIntegratedAI/ai8x-training#command-line-arguments) to see how it works.

-* Familiarize yourself with the concept of data loaders with [Application Note 7600](https://www.maximintegrated.com/en/design/technical-documents/app-notes/7/7600.html) and explore the pre-written data loaders found in the [datasets](https://github.com/MaximIntegratedAI/ai8x-training/tree/develop/datasets) directory of the training tool.
+* Familiarize yourself with the concept of [Data Loaders](https://www.analog.com/en/app-notes/data-loader-design-for-max78000-model-training.html) and explore the pre-written data loaders found in the [datasets](https://github.com/MaximIntegratedAI/ai8x-training/tree/develop/datasets) directory of the training tool.